IHI Corporation XF9: Overview

 The XF9 is a product of an ATLA project Research on fighter engine system (2015–2019) which followed two preliminary projects, Research on main components of next generation engines (2010–2015) and Research on fighter engine elements (2013–2017).
 Started after development of the XF5 turbofan engine (1995–2008), these research projects are preliminary works for Japan's future fighter program or the successor to the Mitsubishi F-2 fighter.

-The basic concept is to produce a "slim and high-power" engine, thereby creating more capacity for accommodating fuel and weaponry inside the fuselage of stealth fighter to reduce radar cross section.
+The basic concept is to produce a "slim and high-power" engine, thereby creating more capacity for accommodating fuel and weaponry inside the fuselage of a stealth fighter to reduce radar cross-section.
 The concept, dubbed High-power Slim Engine, also appears in an MoD report titled A vision for research and development of future fighter aircraft (2010) as the powerplant for a conceptual Japanese future fighter, the i3 FIGHTER.

 While its predecessor, the XF5, was a small engine, the XF9-1 prototype is close to the General Electric F110 in size, and is comparable to the Pratt & Whitney F119 in terms of thrust class.
-With the core that withstands 2,073 K (1,800℃) class Turbine Inlet Temperature, the XF9-1 produces a high thrust, improving fuel economy at the same time.
+With the core that withstands 2,073 K (1,800°C) class Turbine Inlet Temperature, the XF9-1 produces a high thrust, improving fuel economy at the same time.
 As of 2018, the officially publicized thrust level of the prototype is "11 tons (107 kN / 24,000 lbf) or more" in military thrust and "15 tons (147 kN / 33,000 lbf) or more" with afterburner.
 The XF9 is designed to be adaptable to a wide range of thrust level, higher or lower, depending on requirement; and the future fighter engine program is conducted with a target maximum thrust of 20 tons (196 kN / 44,000 lbf) in mind, which was unveiled at the ATLA Technology Symposium 2018.